 You may have seen the big offset printing machines with huge steel rollers on TV.

 Paper is fed through these huge machines with big steel rollers on.
-Each roller puts a different colour onto the paper like the colours in a printer at home – Magenta, Yellow, Cyan and Black.
+Each roller puts a different color onto the paper like the colors in a printer at home – Magenta, Yellow, Cyan, and Black.

-By the time the paper has gone through all the rollers, all the colours are on the page.
+By the time the paper has gone through all the rollers, all the colors are on the page.

 There are a few different types of coating that can be applied.

 A (usually) water-based coat of varnish is applied to seal the ink and paper.
 Coatings can give a matt or glossy effect to the paper.
-Matt coatings make the colours look less bright, glossy gives the colours a higher contrast with a darker black and brighter colours.
+Matt coatings make the colors look less bright, glossy gives the colors a higher contrast with a darker black and brighter colors.

 A coating may also be textured and sprayed onto the board.

-It is a sticky liquid which only dries and sets when exposed to UV light.
+It is a sticky liquid that only dries and sets when exposed to UV light.
 It is thicker than a standard coating so is harder wearing.

 Boards can be covered with a thin sheet of plastic.
 Laminated boards are more resistant than coated boards, they can also be textured.

-Laminated plastic can give a foil effect too so that you can still see the print, but the colours give a rainbow effect.
+Laminated plastic can give a foil effect too so that you can still see the print, but the colors give a rainbow effect.